Siranush

-Merope Sahaki Kantarjian (Մերոպէ Սահակի Գանթարճեան), also known as Siranush, Siranuysh, or Siranoush (Սիրանոյշ) (born on May 25, 1857, in Constantinople and died on June 10, 1932, in Cairo) was an Ottoman Empire-born Armenian actress, one of the few whose work is tied to an entire era of theatrical history.
+Merope Sahaki Kantarjian (Մերոպէ Սահակի Գանթարճեան), also known as Siranush, Siranuysh, or Siranoush (Սիրանոյշ) (May 25, 1857, in Constantinople – June 10, 1932, in Cairo) was an Ottoman-born Armenian actress, one of the few whose work is tied to an entire era of theatrical history.

 The legend of Siranush has been living in the memories of the Armenian people for over a century.
 Her name went down in the history of Armenian theater as a norm and a height that was not reached.
 This remarkably talented actress was one of the few artists who helped Armenian arts reach world fame through her career.

 Biography

-Merope Sahaki Kantarjian is the birth name of Siranush.
-She was born on May 25, 1857 in Constantinople, Ottoman Empire.
-Siranush’s sister, the late Astghik (Amber Kantarjian), was also a talented actress and singer.
+Merope Sahaki Kantarjian was born on May 25, 1857, in Constantinople, Ottoman Empire.
+Her sister, Astghik (Amber Kantarjian), was also a talented actress and singer.

 She began to pursue her career in theater from the age of 16.
 Siranush started out as an actress and later an opera singer for the Armenian theater companies in her hometown.

 Her artistic career started in 1873, working in the theatres of Constantinople and for Petros Maghakyan's "Oriental Theater".
 After the Turkish sultan issued a decree banning Armenian plays in the Ottoman Empire in 1878, Siranush was forced to move.
 In 1897 she moved to Transcaucasus and played in Tiflis, Yerevan, Baku and other towns with her group.
 She also visited Russia, Balkans and Egypt.
 Among her best roles were: Ophelia and Hamlet, Desdemona, Lady Macbeth (Shakespeare), Rouzan (Muratsan's "Rouzan") and others.
 After the death of Armenian actor Petros Adamian in 1891, Siranush sparked interest among Armenian spectators towards theater again.